Dojigiri/IMDB---R-project/README.txt

     endYear (YYYY) – TV Series end year. ‘\N’ for all other title types runtimeMinutes – primary runtime of the title, in minutes genres (string array) – includes up to three genres associated with the title

-title.ratings.tsv.gz – Contains the IMDb rating and votes information for titles

-    tconst (string) - alphanumeric unique identifier of the title averageRating – weighted average of all the individual user ratings numVotes - number of votes the title has received